 - Consider the environment.
-Meet in a quiet space that is free of distracting noises such as air conditioners or overhead pages.
-Look for a space that has adequate lighting so that the other person can clearly see you when you talk.
-As appropriate, tap people lightly on their shoulders to get their attention and to orient them to where the sound is coming from.
+Meet in a quiet space that is free of distracting sounds such as noisy air conditioners or medical monitors that often beep.
+Look for a space with adequate lighting so that the other person can clearly see you talking.
+As appropriate, tap people lightly on the shoulder to get their attention and orient them to certain sounds.

 - Facilitate lip reading.
-People lip-read when they look at someone’s mouth and speech-read when they also look at the other person’s gestures, expressions, and pantomime actions.
-Messages are sometimes misinterpreted because pairs of words look alike; for example, “bed” and “men,” or “pain” and “main.”
+People lip-read when they look at someone’s mouth and speech-read when they also look at that person’s gestures, expressions, and pantomime actions.
+Messages are sometimes misinterpreted because pairs of words look alike–for example “bed” and “men,” or “pain” and “main.”
 People who rely on visual cues may have particular difficulty understanding someone who has a mustache or speaks with an accent.
 To improve understanding, do not cover your mouth, chew gum, or talk at the same time as someone else.

 - Be aware that written notes don’t always work.
 It is widely assumed that all people with hearing loss benefit from written information.
 But this is not necessarily so.
-Rather than assume that written notes will help, ask the other person about the best way to communicate.
+Rather than assume that written notes will help, ask the other person about best ways to communicate.

 - Use ASL interpreters.
 When communicating with people who use ASL, ask to work with certified or qualified interpreters whose competency is verified according to professional and regulatory standards.
-Despite good intentions, untrained family members or friends who volunteer to interpret may not be skilled at communicating medical information and may also bring confidentiality and privacy concerns.
+Despite good intentions, untrained family members or friends who volunteer may not be skilled at interpreting medical information and can add concerns about confidentiality and privacy.

 - Confirm understanding.
 As with all types of health communication, take time to confirm understanding.
-Whether communicating directly or through an interpreter, ask Deaf and hard-of-hearing patients to tell you, in their own words, their understanding of the topics discussed.
-If a concept is unclear, rephrase it rather than just repeat it.
-Confirm understanding throughout your time together, not just when appointments are almost over.
+Whether communicating directly or through an interpreter, ask Deaf and hard-of-hearing patients to tell you, in their own words, their understanding of topics just discussed.
+If a concept is unclear, rephrase rather than simply repeat it.
+Confirm understanding throughout your time together, not just when appointments are almost done.

 - Health Literacy and Hearing Loss (HLOL #130), an interview with Dr. Mike McKee